Time Series

 Time Series Explained

-Time series contains observation in the numerical form represented in chronological order.
+Time series contains observation in the numerical form that is represented in a chronological order.
 Analysis of this observed data and applying it as input to derive possible future developments was popularized in the late 20th century.
 It was primarily due to the textbook on time series analysis written by George E.P.
 Box and Gwilym M. Jenkins.
 They introduced the procedure to develop forecasts using the input based on the data points in the order of time, famously known as Box-Jenkins Analysis.

-It can be categorized into different types; one is the categorization into non-stationary and stationary time series.
-If stationary, it has stochastic properties like variance unvarying with time.
 Whereas for non-stationary, its properties vary with time, and it can be a trend, random occurrences, seasons, cycles, etc. It is easy and effective to model when it is stationary by applying statistical modeling methods.

 Various programming languages are used in the data analysis process involving time-dependent data.
 For example, its analysis with Python and R programming.
 It can also check if the data presented is stationary or non-stationary, and time-series databases are good for working on time-dependent data.